PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 16:01:42
+Last updated: 2024-04-02 16:02:55
-Random Quote: Keep yourself to the sunshine and you cannot see the shadow. - Helen Keller
+Random Quote: When you are content to be simply yourself and don't compare or compete, everybody will respect you. - Laozi